 Besides the ones listed here, there are many more destinations to explore in India.
 Finding your special place in India is just a ticket away!

 First of all, it is important to remember that India is not just a country, but rather a sub-continent of multifaceted-ness and complexity.
 One could spend half a year here and still feel like they barely scratched the surface.
 And half a year, however attractive it sounds, is rarely in the cards when organizing a holiday.

-In the absence of unlimited time, the best way to explore India is to allow at least three weeks.
+In the absence of unlimited time, the best way to explore is to allow at least two weeks in India.
 This will give sufficient room to immerse yourself in the culture, experience a couple of diverse areas and get a feel for what really lurks under the surface of this exotic beast.
 But if you are short on time and what to make the most of it, check out our 7-day and 10-day itinerary in India.

 Depending on your available dates, you can plan your own private vacation to India through our Trip Planner feature.

 India offers a wide range of experiences and travel options suitable for a full spectrum of travelers.
 Although prices vary throughout the country, as a mid-range traveler with a fairly busy schedule, budgeting USD 40 – 85 USD* per day should do the trick.

 It can be broken down as follows:

 Double room in 3-star accommodation per night costs USD 19 – 40